Overview

 To help your symptoms, we need to remove the extra fluid in your tummy.
 We usually do this by giving you diuretics (tablets that make you pee more).

-Sometimes the tablets stop working or cause side effects.
-The best way to ease your symptoms is then to drain the fluid.
+Sometimes the tablets stop working or cause side effects, so then the best way to ease your symptoms is to drain the fluid.
 This procedure is called paracentesis.
-To do the procedure, we put a plastic tube (drain) into your tummy through the skin.
+This involves putting a plastic tube (drain) into your tummy through your skin.

-If ascites is not treated, you will feel uncomfortable and get more serious symptoms.
+If ascites is not treated, you will feel uncomfortable and your symptoms will get worse.

 Giving your permission (consent)

 We want to involve you in decisions about your care and treatment.
 If you decide to have the paracentesis procedure, we ask you to sign a consent form.
-This says that you agree to have the treatment and understand what it involves.
+This says that you understand what the treatment involves, and agree to have it.

 If you would like more information about our consent process, please speak to a member of staff caring for you.